Why did we do it? We know what we like……

 The ultrawide 47.625 mm (1-7/8″)” nut with 8 mm (.315″) spacing between the strings is just easier to play.
 That generous room between the strings means that it’s harder to accidentally mute strings while fretting around.
 If you’re a big person with large hands and fingers, you’ll be pleasantly surprised at how nicely your hand fits this fretboard.
 And there is still an adequate 3.81 mm (.15″) of shoulder area to help keep the E strings on the board while working your vibratos.
 If you’re a beginner with less than perfect accuracy, you’ll be constantly forgiven by this wider fretboard.
 A little extra room can make a lot of difference.

-With three models to choose from, there is a solution for all three camps.
+With many models to choose from, there is a solution for all everyone.
 The Cobra features an HSH design which give the player a nice wide variety of sounds.
 The humbuckers produce the thick fat tones completely hum free, and the center single coil pickup can still deliver those crackling high tones when needed.
 By using the 5 way selector, any combination is possible.

 The Rebel has the traditional honky tonk amazing highs that you’d expect from its dual single coil pickups.